jrlmontejo/langchainbot/README.md

 yarn
 ```

-Create an `.env` file `.env.example` and update the environment variables:
+Create an `.env` file from `.env.example` and update the environment variables:
 ```
 OPENAI_API_KEY=